-- 1. makes a prompt evaluation under 10 CFR 50.59 if it intends to maintain the facility or procedure in the as-found condition - 2. promptly initiates corrective action consistent with Criterion XVI of 10 CFR Part 50, Appendix B, "Quality Assurance Criteria for Nuclear Power Plants and Fuel Reprocessing Plants," if it intends to restore the facility or procedure to the final safety analysis report (FSAR) description - d.
+- Makes a prompt evaluation under 10 CFR 50.59 if the licensee intends to maintain the facility or procedure in the as-found condition - Promptly initiates corrective action consistent with Criterion XVI of 10 CFR Part 50, Appendix B, "Quality Assurance Criteria for Nuclear Power Plants and Fuel Reprocessing Plants," if the licensee intends to restore the facility or procedure to the final safety analysis report (FSAR) description - d.
 In view of the circumstances of the violation, should the NRC exercise enforcement discretion to either escalate or mitigate the amount of the civil penalty?